-When Motivating or Enabling Employees, Tap Into Their Internal Drive
+To Motivate Employees, Tap Into Their Internal Drive

-Building on an established theory that people have 4 different types of motivation at work, they looked at how motives work together to influence job attitudes that are important for employees’ retention and performance.
+Building on an established theory that people have different types of motivation at work, they looked at how motives work together to influence job attitudes that are important for employees’ retention and performance.
 Our research has shown that managers who lack internal motivation are likely to have unfavorable job attitudes and may leave the organization.

 Managers who were the most satisfied with their jobs and committed to their organizations were either: